 An NFT artist sells a digital NFT art piece to a customer located in the state of Washington for 5 ETH which is valued at $10,000 at the time of the sale.
 The total sales tax that the artist will have to collect and remit to the state is $650.
 This means the customer will have to pay a total of $10,650 for this NFT to pay for the costs of the sales tax which the NFT artist will collect, report and pay to the state.

-There is currently no guidance related to how sales tax is applied to NFTs in other states.
+We’ve seen many states including Washington, Minnesota, Michigan and Pennsylvania take steps in clarifying when sales tax applies to digital assets and NFTs.
+These updates are interpretations of existing laws that could be applied both retroactively and prospectively.
 There are currently over 30 states that currently impose sales taxes on digital products such as music or e-books.
 NFT sellers may currently be liable for sales tax in these states based on this existing guidance but this is unclear and should be discussed directly with your tax advisor.

 I expect to see other states create NFT sales tax guidance and regulations shortly given the action we see from Washington.